AirSayy/restaurant-demo-project/README.md

 The website was designed by `Mithun Ray` and developed by Ese Eguakhide .
 The images used on the website were sourced from Unsplash, a free stock photo website.

 ## License
 This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code as you see fit.
+You are free to use, modify, and distribute the code as you see fit..